2025 Solar Incentives Guide for Franklin Square, NY - Tax Credits & Rebates

 EcoWatch's Franklin Square, NY Solar Incentives FAQs

-If your solar system was installed after January 1, 2022, you may qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
-If you had your system installed between 2006 and 2021, you might qualify for a tax credit between 26% and 30%, depending on the date of installation.
-Speaking with the company that installed your system, or any local Franklin Square solar installer, can help you learn more about what incentives you might want to apply for.
+If your solar panels were installed after January 1, 2022, you may qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
+If your system was installed between 2006 and 2021, you might qualify for a tax credit between 26% and 30%, depending on the date of installation.
+Speaking with the company that installed your solar system, or any local Franklin Square solar installer, can help you learn more about what incentives you can apply for.

-You can reduce your carbon footprint by 250 pounds of CO2 a year by switching to solar panels.
-This adds up to approximately 5,000 pounds over 20 years.
-Solar is also a renewable energy source, which means that switching your home over reduces the drain on our planet's resources.
+You can decrease your carbon footprint by 250 pounds of CO2 a year by switching to solar panels.
+This adds up to approximately 5,000 pounds in 20 years.
+In addition, solar power is a renewable energy source, meaning that making the switch lessens the drain on our planet's resources.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.